nickash2/FileMover.py/README.md

 - Python 3.8

 ## Some more info:
 I am aiming on adding more and more formats in the future.
-Currently the only formats available from:
+Currently the only formats available are from:

-**Audio:**
+**Audio files:**
  - .MP3
  - .WAV
  - OGG